hgvinayak/hgvinayak/README.md

 > #
  💠**About Me** -

- -- I am a passionate and Aspiring data analyst,✨ with 2 years of hands-on experience in leveraging tools like MS Excel, Google Sheets, and Looker Studio for data analysis and reporting.
+ -- I am a passionate data analyst,✨ with 2 years of hands-on experience in leveraging tools like MS Excel, Google Sheets, Power Query and Looker Studio for data analysis and reporting.

 -- Currently on the lookout for challenging roles where I can leverage my expertise to contribute to business success through data-driven decision-making.
 If you need a dedicated and motivated data analyst proficient in SQL, Power BI, Advanced MS Excel, Google Sheets, and Looker Studio, let's connect!